nodeca/js-yaml/README.md

     (`!!js/undefined`, `!!js/regexp` and `!!js/function`):
     http://yaml.org/type/
   - `DEFAULT_FULL_SCHEMA` - all supported YAML types.
+- `json` _(default: false)_ - compatibility with JSON.parse behaviour.
+If true, then duplicate keys in a mapping will override values rather than throwing an error.

 NOTE: This function **does not** understand multi-document sources, it throws exception on those.